-Then I heard that the REID (Reduced Excitatory Inflammation Diet) really helps with healing.
+It was then that I heard that the REID (Reduced Excitatory Inflammation Diet) really helps with healing.
 I was intrigued and joined the group to learn more.
-More importantly, one of my long time biomed mom friends, who made me understand why my son was not doing well on GAPS, was on it and her son was making tremendous progress.
+More importantly, one of my long time biomedical mom friends, who made me understand why my son was not doing well on GAPS, was on it and her son was making tremendous progress.

-Then someone posted a You Tube video of Dr. Reid talking about green smoothies and the importance of doing them.
+I then saw a video of Dr. Reid talking about green smoothies and the importance of doing them.
 This was it!!!
 I thought I could get my kids to do at least some green smoothie every day.
 Well, I was wrong, my kids wanted them twice a day!
 Score!
 I was delighted.
 Immediately I saw some gains and some regression, which told me I was on the right path.
 I stayed with it and I am so glad that I did.

 My kids now eat a great variety of fruits and vegetables and the more we do this diet the more I see healing taking place in them.

-- Sleep got better….it was already not bad but it did get even better.
+- Sleep improved….it was not bad, but it became even better.

 - My son used to scream in the morning.
-This stopped almost right away.
+This stopped almost instantly.

 - My son loved books but would almost always end up tearing the pages in a fit of rage.
 This stopped!

-- My daughter who has had major bowel issues, I saw gut healing with her almost right away!
-I have seen good gut healing with my son too.
+- For my daughter who has had major bowel issues, I saw gut healing with her almost right away!
+My son also had gut healing effects.

-- For me, doing this diet, I have seen my allergies almost disappear so I can personally attest to how healing this diet has been.
+For myself, I have seen my allergies almost disappear so I can personally attest to how healing this diet has been for our family.

 Are you frustrated that you haven’t seen more healing in your kids with diet changes?